-Cardiovascular diseases (CVDs) are considered to be the leading cause of worldwide mortality, with 32% of the 56 million deaths in 2015.36 Globally, the individuals have been recommended to replace saturated fatty acids with polyunsaturated fatty acids in the diet for coronary heart disease risk reduction, owing to the cardioprotective effects of omega-3 fatty acids including lowering of blood pressure and cholesterol levels.37 Omega-3 PUFAs such as EPA and DHA mainly contribute in preventing cardiac arrhythmias, decreasing platelets aggregation, reducing inflammation, lowering plasma triglycerides and reducing blood pressure.38 mortality from CVDs with a higher intake of fatty fish or omega-3 PUFAs dietary supplements.40 The mechanisms of these PUFAs have been found to be similar to the pleiotropic effects of statins by improving endothelial functions and exerting antioxidant and anti-thrombotic effects.41
+Cardiovascular diseases (CVDs) are considered to be the leading cause of worldwide mortality, with 32% of the 56 million deaths in 2015.36 Globally, the individuals have been recommended to replace saturated fatty acids with polyunsaturated fatty acids in the diet for coronary heart disease risk reduction, owing to the cardioprotective effects of omega-3 fatty acids including lowering of blood pressure and cholesterol levels.37 Omega-3 PUFAs such as EPA and DHA mainly contribute in preventing cardiac arrhythmias, decreasing platelets aggregation, reducing inflammation, lowering plasma triglycerides and reducing blood pressure.36 They have also been found effective in enhancing the arterial endothelial function and reducing the expression of vascular adhesion molecules.39 In addition, early RCTs showed a reduced risk of mortality from CVDs with a higher intake of fatty fish or omega-3 PUFAs dietary supplements.40 The mechanisms of these PUFAs have been found to be similar to the pleiotropic effects of stating by improving endothelial functions and exerting antioxidant and anti-thrombotic effects.41 compared to control group.42 In addition, dietary supplementation of 12% fish oil in rats (13% DHA, 19% EPA) exerted cardioprotective effects against ischemia and reperfusion in isolated rat hearts.43 Additionally, a significant reduction in myocardial infarct size was observed in rabbits supplemented with EPA (600 mg/kg/day)44 and in pigs treated with DHA (45 mg)45, as compared to their respective controls.

-They have also been found effective in enhancing the arterial endothelial function and reducing the expression of vascular adhesion molecules.39 In addition, early RCTs showed a reduced risk of

-These results are further supported by animal studies, as rats fed with 12% fish oil (12% DHA, 18% EPA) exhibited significantly smaller infarct size as compared to control group.42 In addition, dietary supplementation of 12% fish oil in rats (13% DHA, 19% EPA) exerted cardioprotective effects against ischemia and reperfusion in isolated rat hearts.43 Additionally, a significant reduction in myocardial infarct size was observed in rabbits supplemented with EPA (600 mg/kg/day)44 and in pigs treated with DHA $(45 \text{ mg})^{45}$, as compared to their respective controls.
 In addition, protective effects of omega-3 PUFAs from fish have been of special interest in coronary artery disease (CAD).
 High intakes of EPA and DHA were found to be associated with decreased CAD mortality in ecologic population prospective cohort studies46 and dietary intervention studies.47 Interestingly, DHA was found to be consistently reduced in patients with coronary heart disease as compared with controls, further highlighting the cardioprotective functions of this fatty acid.48 In middle-aged men from the ERA-JUMP study, high serum levels of LA and ARA were found to be linked with decreased concentrations of large very low density lipoprotein (VLDL) and increased levels of high density lipoprotein (HDL) particles, which have been found to be associated with increased risk for CAD.49